abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/expanderpi/README.md

 ```
 writeMemory(address, valuearray)
 ```
 Write to the memory on the DS1307.
-The DS1307 contains 56 - Byte, battery - backed RAM with Unlimited Writes
+The DS1307 contains 56 - Byte, battery-backed RAM with Unlimited Writes
 **Parameters:** address - 0x08 to 0x3F
 **Parameters:** valuearray - byte array (Uint8Array) containing data to be written to memory
 **Returns:** null